duomiger/BiTree-Visualization-/README.md

 } treeNode, * treePtr;

 This structure has been set by me, in the tree.h file, in which you can change it.You can also add other elements to the structure, but data Lc Rc is required.

+Thanks to Prof. kai Weng and all the teachers in the computer department of Zhejiang University ~ they wrote acllib.h and taught me these lovely knowledge ~